-Any organization’s growth opportunities fall into four different categories, and to develop your business in a commercially sustainable manner, you need four specific types of the project manager to pursue them.
+Any organization’s growth opportunities fall into four different categories, and to develop your business in a commercially sustainable manner, you need specific types of project managers to pursue them.
 These types emerged from our ongoing work of understanding how different business development projects can drive strategic renewal in organizations.

 In addition to professional knowledge and skills in part of project management, knowledge of the subject area in which the PM works.
 For example, the PM working in the field of software development must understand how a product is created, how software product development differs from any other areas of project activity, etc. If you dive even deeper, it can require knowledge of a specific narrow area.